Avinashmallikarjun/figmatic-app/README.md

 1. Clone the repository
 2. Open new folder and choose figmatic-App
 3. open App.js and run terminal
-4. give the command -> npm start
+4. give the command in terminal -> cd figmatic-App and enter, again give the command -> npm start and enter